shipingchen/BlockView/back-end_eureka/README.md

 use  IDEA import this project

-just click the green triangle button to run this project before run apigateway and blockchain
+just click the green triangle button at the right-top corner to run this project before run blockchain_API-Gateway and blockchain_main projects.